-- 1. Prior to submittal of a subdivision application, the subdivider shall provide a written request completed Pre-Application Form for a pre-application meeting with the subdivision administrator Planning Staff (hereafter, Administrator).
-The meeting shall occur within 30 days after the subdivider submits a written request for the meeting to the Administrator Planning Staff receives the completed form. - 2.
-At the time of the pre-application meeting request, the subdivider shall provide to the The Pre-Application Form shall include the Administrator a completed pre-application form and the following information:
+- 1. Prior to submittal of a subdivision application, the subdivider shall provide a completed Pre-Application Form for a pre-application meeting with the Planning Staff.
+The meeting shall occur within 30 days after the Planning Staff receives the completed form. - 2.
+The Pre-Application Form shall include the following information:

 - a.
 An Existing Conditions Map drawn to a scale of 1 inch to 200 feet or larger showing information on the current status of the site, including: - i.
 Location; - ii.
 Approximate boundaries of existing parcels of record; - iii.
 Description of general terrain; - iv.
 Natural features, e.g., lakes, streams, and riparian vegetation; - v.
 Existing structures and improvements; - vi.
 Approximate location of existing utility lines and facilities; - vii.
 Approximate location of existing easements and rights-of-way; and - viii.
 Parks and open space. - b.
 A preliminary drawing at a scale of 1 inch to 200 feet or larger showing information on the proposed subdivision including: - i.
 Approximate lot boundaries; - ii.
 Building/lot layout; - iii.
 Proposed access, including approximate location of easements and rights-ofway: - iv.
 Proposed public improvements; - v.
 General location of proposed utility lines and facilities and; - vi.
 Parks and open space, if applicable. - c.
 General maps and information including; - i.
 A brief narrative of the project; - ii.
 Zoning map with site identified, if applicable; - iii.
 Floodplain map with site identified, if applicable; - iv.
 Vicinity sketch showing adjacent uses with site identified; - v.
 USGS Topographic map with site identified; - vi.
-Most current aerial photograph with site identified. - 3.
-At the pre-application meeting: - a. the Administrator Planning Staff shall identify, for informational purposes, the state laws, local regulations and growth policy provisions that may apply to the subdivision review process including, but not limited to, zoning regulations, floodplain regulations, Wildland Urban Interface Guidelines, access standards, Living with Wildlife guidelines, and Best Management Practices construction guidelines; - b. the Administrator Planning Staff shall provide the subdivider with a list of public utilities, local, state and federal agencies, and any other entities that have an interest in the proposed subdivision and that may be contacted for comment by the Administrator Planning Staff on the subdivision application.
-The Administrator Planning Staff shall also identify the timeframes that the public utilities, agencies, and other entities are given to respond; and - c. the AdministratorPlanning Staff shall provide the subdivider with information on how to obtain a copy of the preliminary plat application forms and identify particular additional information the AdministratorPlanning Staff anticipates will be required for review of the subdivision application.
-This does not limit the ability of the AdministratorPlanning Staff to request additional information at a later time.
+Most current aerial photograph with site identified.

+3. At the pre-application meeting:

+- a. the Planning Staff shall identify, for informational purposes, the state laws, local regulations and growth policy provisions that may apply to the subdivision review process including, but not limited to, zoning regulations, floodplain regulations, Wildland Urban Interface Guidelines, access standards, Living with Wildlife guidelines, and Best Management Practices construction guidelines; - b. the Planning Staff shall provide the subdivider with a list of public utilities, local, state and federal agencies, and any other entities that have an interest in the proposed subdivision and that may be contacted for comment by the Planning Staff on the subdivision application.
+The Planning Staff shall also identify the timeframes that the public utilities, agencies, and other entities are given to respond; and - c. the Planning Staff shall provide the subdivider with information on how to obtain a copy of the preliminary plat application forms and identify particular additional information the Planning Staff anticipates will be required for review of the subdivision application.
+This does not limit the ability of the Planning Staff to request additional information at a later time.